TELEPHONE MANUFACTURING Co. (TMC)

 | |||||||

-In the body of the phone is an 8 way style terminal array with only 6 terminal connections and unlike Ericsson and GEC compacts, is the only terminal block within the phone.
+TMC produced this compact telephone for Telephone Rentals and probably other suppliers.
+This telephones has two capacitors (in the same casing) an induction coil and a bell ringer, with 2 gongs, on the base plate.
+Can be found with TR or Telematic embossed in the centre of the handset handle and TR Services printed on the dial label..
+In the body of the phone is an 8 way style terminal array with only 6 or 7 terminal connections populated and unlike Ericsson and GEC compacts, is the only terminal block within the phone.
 The terminal block has screws instead of nuts.
-Sometimes there is an insert fitted in terminal 7 but is will have no screw and no wiring connected to it.
+The internal diagram will advise if the circuit is 6 or 7 terminal.
+When terminal 7 is used, it is hardwired to gravity switch hook spring 3.
 The base plate accommodates the capacitor, the bell ringer, bell gongs (barrel shaped) and induction coil.
 The base plate also has oblong slots covered with mesh, which stop insects and foreign objects entering the telephone.
 The case is straight edged at the bottom, has a full size base plate and two cable entry holes on the rear, which have ebonite grommets.
-Very similar to the S52596 except the S52597 terminal block has only 6 connections.
+Some models only have one cable entry hole in the case.
+Very similar to the S52596.
 The cylindrical capacitor, which is the GPO Capacitor M.C.
-97, was introduced circa 1947, whilst PVC insulated wire was first used in telphones in the late 1940's.
+97, was introduced circa 1947, whilst PVC insulated wire was first used in telephones in the late 1940's.
 Click here for more information on compact telephones.

 Additional Pictures